MrHedmad/kerblam/README.md

 file yourself.
 To learn how, look at the section below.

 # Overview

-> [!WARNING]
->
-> Some commands are missing some features that would be nice to have.
-> Please take a look at the [issues](https://github.com/MrHedmad/kerblam/issues)
-> and see if what you'd like to do is already proposed and/or being worked on.
-> If you don't find it, open an issue yourself detailing what you think would
-> be a good addition!

 - :white_check_mark: `kerblam new` can be used to create a new kerblam! project.
 Kerblam! asks you if you want to use some common programming